Grandparents' Day Ideas: Make Memories That Last

-Clearly, the way to recognize the day depends on who’s doing the planning.
-For grandparents, the second part of the proclamation is the one that is most important: Grandparents’ Day is the opportunity to show love for your children’s children.
+For grandparents, the second part of the proclamation is the one that is most important.
+Grandparents’ Day is the opportunity for grandparents to show your love for your children’s children.
+Even better, you can do this while sharing your interests, knowledge, and guidance.

 Of course, there are plenty of opportunities to do that all year long.
 So what should you do to make Grandparents’ Day special?
-Think of it as the perfect day to emphasize the unique relationship you have with your grandchildren.
+Think of it as the perfect day to emphasize the unique relationship you have with your grandchild.

 Get out the photo albums and share stories about your own grandparents, telling them why they were important to you.
-Ask your adult children to share stories about their grandchildren as well, and invite your grandchildren to talk about their favorite times with all their grandparents.
+Ask your adult children to share stories about their grandparents as well, and invite your grandchildren to talk about their favorite times with all their grandparents.

 Plan a craft or project that you can do together: build a bird house, paint pictures, or make a loaf of bread.
 (Find lots of ideas in Connection Sparks!)
 Creating something with someone else is an invitation to share your thoughts with one another.
 Passing on your values and wisdom happens in small moments like these.